Auri-Fex/Halcova/norbela/world/overview.md

 ## Science vs. Fantasy Notes (Locked)

 - Blue sun, auroras, bioluminescence, and crystal refraction are grounded in real science.
-- Magical weather, Aetherite substrate, magical fauna/flora, floating islands, fog seas, and human magical adaptation are invented for fantasy worldbuilding.
+- Magical weather, finyak substrate, magical fauna/flora, floating islands, fog seas, and human magical adaptation are invented for fantasy worldbuilding.
 - Blended concepts: photosynthesis adapted to blue light is plausible, but magical photosynthesis is invented; timekeeping and rituals based on auroras/magic are inspired by real cultures but fantasy-driven.

 // ---